DaVikingMan/FalconXOS/README.md

 What is a TerminalOS?

-A TerminalOs is a OS built into a terminal
+A TerminalOs is a OS built into a Terminal

 ---------------------------------------------------------------------------------------------------------------------------------------